alexfernandez/loadtest/README.md

 Beware: if concurrency is too low then it is possible that there will not be enough clients to send all of the rps, adjust it with `-c` if needed.

+#### `--timeout milliseconds`

+Timeout for each generated request in milliseconds.
+Default value provided by Node.js client is 3000.
+Setting this to 0 disables timeout.

 #### `-R requestGeneratorModule.js`